-Step #3: Live below your means.
+Step #3: Live Below Your Means

 Here’s a piece of financial advice that works for everyone no matter your income or your status:

 Unfortunately, a lot of people prefer to live at or even above their means.
 How many of you know a high earner or family of high earners who spends every penny they earn and more?
-How many of you know someone who is moderately wealthy who doesn’t have a dime in the bank?
+How many of you know someone who is moderately wealthy and doesn’t have a dime in the bank?

 As a financial advisor, I’ve met far too many people who earn enough on paper but spend every dime.
 Unfortunately, this puts them in a perilous situation where any emergency -financial or medical – can cause their finances to spiral out of control.

 If you want to avoid situations where a job loss, illness, or health condition leaves you broke, the best thing you can do is spend less than you earn and save the rest.